aaronsaray/aaronsaray.com/_posts/2011-05-10-using-mysql-bit-field-as-a-flag-field-not-a-good-idea.markdown

 So it should be a supported version...

-Finally, I started to think - even if I got this to work, when I'm exporting data, would it have the 'b' in the identier field?
+Finally, I started to think - even if I got this to work, when I'm exporting data, would it have the 'b' in the identifier field?
 If so, that might make it harder to create imports/exports.
 I really just want a 0/1,  a Y/N.

 If anyone can show me what I'm doing wrong, that would be awesome.
 For now, I'm sticking with char(1).